firefly-iii/docs/docs/docs/how-to/data-importer/advanced/post.md

 You can use the data importer's POST commands to import data.
 This page assumes you're self-managing the data importer, although these commands also work when using Docker.

 !!! info "Personal Access Token required"
     The POST commands only work when you're using a Personal Access Token to authenticate, set in your `.env`-file or environment variables.
+You add this token to the Authentication header.

 !!! info "GoCardless or Spectre information"
     You cannot submit GoCardless or Spectre information using the POST commands, the data importer must already be configured with them.